lobsterdore/release-dash/README.md

 A dashboard for visualising commits in pipelines so developers know what will go out.
-Useful for pipelines that have non-prd environments with a manual gate, developers can check the dashboard to see what will go out when then a push a release from one environment to another.
+Useful for pipelines that have non-prd environments with a manual gate, developers can check the dashboard to see what will go out when a release is pushed from one environment to another.

 ![release-dash homepage](/docs/screenshot.png)

 ## How to run

-WHen started the service will kick off 2 background processes, one to grab a list of repos that should appear on the dashboard and another to grap the changelogs for all of these repos, whilst these processes fetch data initiallly  a loading screen is displayed by the app.
+When started the service will kick off two background processes, one to grab a list of repos that should appear on the dashboard and another to grab the changelogs for all of these repos, whilst these processes fetch data initiallly a loading screen is displayed by the app.

 ### Requirements